 for service times

-parsonage house it commemorates ‘Advenctus son of Guanus'.

-the west wall is
+and commemorates ‘Advenctus son of Guanus’.
+In the west wall is

-a crude pillar cross and a boundary marker dating
+a crude pillar cross and a boundary marker dating from the 7th to

-altar frontal and led the major restoration begun in 1865.
+restoration begun in 1865.